decred/dcrdocs/docs/getting-started/user-guides/linux.md

 ~/Decred/$ ./dcrd --rpcuser [daemon username] --rpcpass [daemon password]
 ```

 Choose any username and password.
 It is one that you make up on the spot, you do not need to register anywhere to get one.
 It is what will identify you to the network.
 Save these, you will need them later.
-You can also put them in a file so you do ont need to specify them on the command line or in scripts.
+You can also put them in a file so you do not need to specify them on the command line or in scripts.
 (See: [Storing Login Details](../../advanced/storing-login-details.md)).
 This program is what is known as a daemon.
 It works in the background and you will not interface with it directly.
 It exists solely to connect you to the network.

 > Step Three